misiektoja/instagram_monitor/docs/configuration.md

 With the default `auto` setting under [HTTP Transport Backend](usage.md#http-transport-backend), `curl_cffi` selects a matching browser network profile.
 For example, a Chrome user agent selects a Chrome profile.

+## TLS Verification

+Instagram Monitor verifies the TLS certificate of every server it contacts: Instagram, the connectivity check endpoint, the proxy IP lookup, downloaded media and, when enabled, the webhook service.

+Set `VERIFY_SSL` to `False` only on a network that intercepts TLS with its own certificate authority, such as a corporate proxy.
+With verification off, an intercepted connection cannot be told apart from the real service, and `PROXY_CERT_PATH` is ignored because there is nothing left to check the certificate against.

+The startup summary shows `TLS verification` and [`--doctor`](troubleshooting.md#doctor-preflight) reports a warning while it is off.

 <a id="time-zone"></a>
 ## Time Zone